The Left Berlin News & Comment

 This is the archive template

-Sunday also sees our latest Palestine Reading Group.
-This week, we’re back in the Agit offices, Nansenstraße 2, and will be discussing The ICJ ruling and the limitations of international law.
-You can find the selected reading here.
-The Palestine Reading Group takes place every week, on either Friday or Sunday.
+On Friday, it’s our next Palestine Reading Group.
+This week we will be talking about the effect of the collapse of the USSR on Palestine.
+You can find the recommended reading here.
+The Palestine Reading Group takes place every week on either Friday or Sunday.
 Check the page of Events we organise for the coming dates and discussion topics.
-If you’d like to get more involved in the group, you can join our Telegram group and follow the channel Reading group.
+If you’d like to get more involved in the group you can join our Telegram group and follow the channel Reading group.
 The Reading Group starts at 7pm, and there is a meeting for Moderators at 6.30pm open to everyone who’s interested.

 Read all about it in this week’s News from Berlin and Germany.